deluge/django-howl/README.rst

 Prepare for development
 -----------------------

-A Python 3.6 interpreter is required in addition to pipenv.
+A Python 3 interpreter is required.
+If you use pyenv with a virtualenv, follow the next steps

 .. code-block:: shell

+    $ cd /path/to/project-root/
+    $ mkvirtualenv django-howl
+    # activate virtualenv, if not activated yet
+    # and install all dev requirements:
+    $ pip install -r dev-requirements.txt
-    $ pipenv install --python 3.6 --dev
+    $ pip install -e .

 Now you're ready to run the tests:

 .. code-block:: shell

-    $ pipenv run py.test
+    $ py.test

 Resources